-A hill climb challenge within our long course
+A hill climb challenge

 “The Whole” is our race-day long course featuring 113 gorgeous miles and a legendary climb known locally as Twelvemile.
 This year, we’re adding a race within the race on October 11th, 2025.